z3shan7/Nexter/README.md

 ### What I learned

-There are so many advance properties that i learnt from things this project
+There are so many advance properties that i learnt from things this project.

 - Display Grid
 - responsive img